akhilender-bongirwar/executer/README.md

 ## How to use

 - Allow all the permissions to the app which it requires.
-- Whenever you have an open pull request to test this app.
+- Whenever you have an open pull request, You can test this app by following the below steps.
 - Go to the Files Changed tab.
 - Select all the required which you want to execute.
 - Then there will be a comment box popping up, simply write the command "/execute".